connor-myers/CSSE2310/README.md

 ### Assignment Three

-Assignment Three was yet another terminal based game, but the learning aspects for this game was processes (specifically, forking) and inter-process communication using pipes.
+Assignment Three was yet another terminal based game, but the learning goals for this assignment was processes (specifically, forking) and inter-process communication using pipes.

 ### Assignment Four

-Assignment Four was a networking assignment which (very simplistically) modelled an airport system.
+Assignment Four was a networking assignment which (very simplistically) modelled communications within an airport over TCP.